danielalcalde/encap/README.md

 ```

 ## Slurm
-Example encap invocation that will execute slurm with 3 nodes and will pass the PROC_ID enviroment variable to the script as an arg.
+Example encap invocation that will execute slurm with 3 nodes and will pass the PROC_ID enviroment variable to the script as the -i argument.
 ```
 encap run slurm_test.py -i test -sln 3 -args " -i \$SLURM_PROCID"
 ```